 The address I had was in a street whose name sounded like a rock band, Doctor Dou, in El Raval, a once dodgy district where, all those years ago, I had done a report for The Sun tabloid newspaper on a vicar’s daughter working in a strip club.

 I never found the restaurant.
-As my son is always telling me, the world changes very quickly nowadays: fashions come & go, and restaurants come & go.
+As my son is always telling me, the world changes very quickly nowadays: fashions come and go, and restaurants come and go.

-Albert Adrià, together with his brother Ferran, has meanwhile put his heart in his El Barri district, a one-stop global culinary destination in the nearby Paral.lel area near Montjuic, & in my day only famous for El Molino cabaret hall.
+Albert Adrià, together with his brother Ferran, has meanwhile put his heart in his ‘el Barri neighbourhood’ – a one-stop global culinary destination in the nearby Paral.lel area near Montjuic, and in my day only famous for El Molino cabaret hall.

-El Barri offers six Adrià restaurant concepts: Tickets, where my Chicago chef friend was eating that night, Pakta, Bodega 1900, and Hoja Santa & Nino Viejo, both with a Mexican influence, & next year 41° reopens as Enigma.
+El Barri offers six Adrià restaurants: Tickets, where my Chicago chef friend was eating that night, Pakta, Bodega 1900, and Hoja Santa and Nino Viejo, both with a Mexican influence, and next year (2016) 41° reopens as Enigma.

 In the meantime, earlier this year, Albert Adrià was awarded the title of World’s Best Pastry Chef, while Tickets entered into the ranks of the Top 50 of the World’s Best Restaurants.
 And this summer the Adrià brothers opened Heart in Palma de Mallorca, a ‘gastrofiesta‘ concept, in partnership with Guy Laliberté, the creator of Cirque du Soleil.
 There is no stopping the Adrià empire!

-With so many different restaurants, & a central reservation number to ring, it was all too much for me.
+With so many different restaurants, and a central reservation number to ring, it was all too much for me.
 I prefer to check out a restaurant by sauntering by… and Paral.lel was that bit further to walk.
-Instead, I wandered around the streets near the Barcelona Museum of Contemporary Art (MACBA).
+Instead, I wandered around the streets of El Raval, near the Barcelona Museum of Contemporary Art (MACBA).

-The locals had pointed me in the direction of the nearby Dos Palillos restaurant, part of the Hotel Camper, as in the eponymous shoe brand from Mallorca.
-A relaxed, informal looking restaurant presided over by Albert Raurich, also ex-El Bulli, & his Japanese sommelier/wife Tamae Imachi.
+The locals had pointed me in the direction of the Dos Palillos restaurant, part of the Hotel Camper, as in the eponymous shoe brand from Mallorca.
+A relaxed, informal looking restaurant presided over by Albert Raurich, also ex-El Bulli, and his Japanese sommelier/wife Tamae Imachi.

 But by that time, I was deciding instead to return to Sitges.
-My evening meal of fine dining morphed into eating a bag of sun-packed Moscatel grapes that I had bought that morning from the Ninot food market.
+My evening meal of fine dining morphed into eating a bag of sun-packed Moscatel grapes that I had bought that morning from the Ninot food market near the Barcelona-Sants station.
 They were good, very good, from Teulada, down on Alicante’s Costa Blanca.